You are unique. Why shouldn’t your wedding be?

 Shadow Boxes Sand Ceremony Sets

 Shadow box sets offer a unique and customizable twist on unity sand vases that makes for a perfect centerpiece that you can treasure for years to come.
-Examples: Sand Ceremony Shadow Box Set and Love Collection Shadow Box Set.
+Example: Clearly Love Shadow Box.

 Unique Sand Ceremony Sets